numberly/appnexus-client/README.rst

 Filtering and sorting
 ---------------------

-Sorting with appnexus-client is easy. just give a `sort` parameter with a value indicating which field is sorted in which order (`asc` or `desc`).
+Sorting with appnexus-client is easy.
+Just give a `sort` parameter with a value indicating which field is sorted in which order (`asc` or `desc`).
 This parameter will be supplied to the AppNexus API which will return a sorted response.